francoispqt/postgres-operator/docs/reference/cluster_manifest.md

   If you set the `all` special item, it will be mounted in all containers (postgres + sidecars).
   Else you can set the list of target containers in which the additional volumes will be mounted (eg : postgres, telegraf)

+* **disableFailoverOnRollover**
+  When performing a rollover the default method is to rollout the replicas and then, when only the master is left to rollout, do a failover to an updated replica and rollout the old master pod.
+  If this parameter is set to true, the operator will not perform a failover and just rollout the master pod.

 ## Prepared Databases

 The operator can create databases with default owner, reader and writer roles